Limit-Theory-Redux/ltheory/libphx/luajit-ffi-gen/readme.md

 By default function names are converted to camel case but it is possible to set a user defined names.
 See **Attribute parameters** section below for details.

+If same structure needs other methods that should not be exposed as C API, just put them in another **impl** block.

 There are 2 lists in [src/method_info.rs] file that contain additional configuration:
 - **RUST_TO_LUA_TYPE_MAP** - maps Rust types to Lua ones
 - **COPY_TYPES** - types that are passed as is in and out of C function bindings